College and Career Planning

 Take the PSAT and practice for ACT/SAT on Khan Academy

-Take challenging classes and make good
+Take challenging classes and make good grades

 Attend College Fair (Sept.)